Faygate railway station

 Faygate Station is located on the Arun Valley Line, between Littlehaven and Ifield, 34 mi 28 chain down the line from London Bridge, measured via Redhill.
 It serves the small village of Faygate and the Faygate Business Centre, situated on the A264 in the countryside between Crawley and Horsham.
+It is one of the least used stations in West Sussex.

 History

 The single track branch line of the London Brighton and South Coast Railway between Three Bridges and Horsham was opened 14 February 1848.
 Crawley and Faygate were intermediate stations each with two platforms to enable trains to pass.
 The line was doubled throughout during 1862 to coincide with the extension of the railway from Horsham to the Arun Valley.

 Facilities

 The station is unstaffed and facilities are limited.
 Tickets can be purchased from the self-service ticket machine and there are shelters and modern help points on both platforms.
 There is also a small car park at the station, operated by APCOA.

 Step-free access is available to both the platforms at the station.